 - Optimists Alumni (formed in 2002 to perform at G.A.S.
 2004 and it is still entertaining fans)

 If you're feeling nostalgic, why not visit our extensive Photo Gallery which contains more than 13,000 images!
 You'll find photos that range from the initial Boy Scout Band in the 1950s all the way to performances of the Optimists Alumni from its inception until 2019.
 You will quickly see that the Photo Gallery also includes images of our competitors and many others.

 Are you interested in listening to old recordings of the Optimists or watching video?
 We have audio recordings that begin with the Davenport Trumpet Band in 1955 all the way to the 2019 Optimists Alumni.
-For video footage you'll find historical footage that includes home movies without audio, a video of the 1967 Toronto Optimists at the CYO Nationals (very poor quality), the 1976 and 1977 Seneca Optimists at DCI and a variety of slideshows that I have created (some feature the Toronto Optimists while others show the Optimists Alumni).
+For video footage you'll find historical footage that includes home movies without audio, a video of the 1967 Toronto Optimists at the CYO Nationals (very poor quality), the 1976 and 1977 Seneca Optimists at DCI plus a variety of slideshows that I have created (some feature the Toronto Optimists while others show the Optimists Alumni).

 Organization and Updates